Arjunsuresh1320/Blackjack/README.md

+# Blackjack game
-# Blackjack game using Javascript
+A simple blackjack game created using Javascript